IntersectMBO/cardano-coin-selection/information/specification.md

-    This failure occurs when the total value of the entries within the [initial UTxO set](#initial-utxo-set) (the amount of money _available_) is _less than_ the the total value of all entries in the [initial output list](#requested-output-list) (the amount of money _required_).
+    This failure occurs when the total value of the entries within the [initial UTxO set](#initial-utxo-set) (the amount of money _available_) is _less than_ the the total value of all entries in the [requested output list](#requested-output-list) (the amount of money _required_).

   * #### UTxO Not Fragmented Enough